 Pay for your EV car insurance policy upfront

-Paying for your EV car insurance policy upfront instead of in monthly installments could save you money.
+Paying for your EV car insurance policy upfront instead of in monthly instalments could save you money.
 Many insurers charge extra administrative fees the more payments you make, so if you opt to make one lump sum car insurance payment rather than twelve smaller payments, this could translate to more money in your pocket.

 Choose high deductible amounts for your electric car insurance